jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 I [announced this change](/blog/ditching-jquery-and-twitter-bootstrap/) a while ago, but now I finally found the time to execute it.
 It took me about a week, but that is more of an investment than lost time... as I myself am the biggest user of (the scripts on) this website.

 So what has changed?

 The most popular item that has changed significantly is the lightbox.
 I did not re-add the 'swipe' feature, as it was causing some bugs.
 I might add this feature later, but for now this functionality is gone.
 I did not re-add the captions, as I found myself removing them on every website I was using the lightbox.

+Another thing I rebuild from the ground up, is the slider, or carousel.
+I replaced the Twitter Bootstrap variant with a pure CSS carousel.
+When I have time left I will re-add things like additional HTML in the slides and the option to choose for a fade transition.

-Another big thing that has changed is the webshop.
+But the biggest change of all is the webshop.
 It depended on a Ajax call to Formspree.
 Formspree, however, removed these Ajax calls from their free tier.
-Although the Ajax call was still working in the free teir, I replaced it by a simple redirect.
+Although the Ajax call was still working, I replaced it by a simple redirect.
 This allows you to choose any form handler you want and makes the webshop a lot easier to set up.
+Additionally I simplified the product template and data structure and cour cart is now stored in a JSON object in local storage instead of in a string in a cookie.

 If you do not like all this new fancy stuff you can still visit the [old website](https://fresh-butterfly.cloudvent.net) at a CloudCannon development domain.